lkilcher/pyDictH5/README.rst

 NumPy object arrays
 -------------------

-PyCoDa supports NumPy object-array writing (currently this is not natively supported by h5py_\ ).
+pyDictH5 supports NumPy object-array writing (currently this is not natively supported by h5py_\ ).
 This is implemented by pickle_\ ing each object of the array, then writing the pickle-strings into hdf5 *varlen* arrays::